top of page

 Directly pointing to the human mind,

-Seeing one's nature, becoming a buddha.
+Seeing one's nature, becoming buddha.

 — Four lines describing the approach and method of Zen,